FiorellaCristinaOQ/arithmetic-arranger/README.md

 # Arithmetic arranger

-This python program turns in line math operations (+ or -) to a column format.
+This is python program created for the Scientific Computing with Python FreeCodeCamp course.
+It rearranges simple math operations (+ or -) written in row format to a column format.
 ## Instructions

 Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to True, the answers should be displayed.